AstridVanneste/System_Y/README.md

 ## To-Do
 - [x] Add hasFile() method to FileManager
 - [ ] Change dodgy `while(){synchronized}` construction in Node to spin-lock that's locked in the node and unlocked remotely (Java Semaphores)
+- [ ] Clean 'owned' and 'replicated' folders when node shuts down

 ### Opdracht 5
 #### Replicatie (Sessie 1)